 Bi-metal lock in conjunction with an air operated (pneumatic) lock

 Some of these devices may have a pneumatic element to them which is an air operated device keeping the door locked whilst ever there is water inside the machine.
 If used there will be a thin plastic or rubber tube attached to the door lock that runs to a small plastic pressure chamber bottle on the tub.
 When water enters the machine it also enters this bottle.
 Then as water levels rise, it creates air pressure in the tubing which eventually physically operates a locking device.
 When the water is pumped away, water should also drain from this bottle and release the air pressure.

-Pneumatic door interlocks were very common but have largely fallen out of use due to a combination of cost-cutting and much lower water levels meaning doors can be opened without water pouring out.
+Pneumatic door locks were very common but have largely fallen out of use due to a combination of cost-cutting and much lower water levels meaning doors can be opened without water pouring out.

 If fitted, these devices can prevent the door from opening if there is still water inside the machine, or can malfunction if gunge in the pressure chamber bottle at the other end of the tube blocks the opening up and traps water in the bottle.
 This results in trapped air inside the tube keeping the door lock activated even though all the water has pumped away from the drum. (more details here – Faults on pressure system)